Pluggers by Rick McKee for November 06, 2023

 48. Shetland sheepdog

-ellisaana Premium Member 11 months ago
+ellisaana Premium Member about 1 year ago

 But, hands down the cook book I used the most was Impromptu Cooking.
 It didn’t have recipes.
 It was a guide of how to cook things and what goes with what.
 One of my guy roommates swore he couldn’t learn to cook.
 He read Impromptu Cooking and the next thing we knew, he was making beef Stroganoff from scratch.